brimdata/super/book/src/command.md

 ```

-BOOKDO: MERGE THE SUPER DB SECTION WITH ABOVE.
+TODO: MERGE THE SUPER DB SECTION WITH ABOVE.
 FOCUS ON HOW TO USE THE COMMANDS
 NOT TEACHING THE USER ABOUT SUPERSQL.